Cheapest fixed energy tariff for summer 2026 (UK guide)

 Will I lose the Energy Price Cap if I fix?

-The price cap applies to default/standard variable tariffs (and some other capped tariffs), not to fixed deals.
+The price cap applies to default/standard variable tariffs, not to fixed deals.
 A fixed tariff can be above or below what the capped SVT would cost.
-Compare the annual estimate rather than assuming.
+With the cap rose to £1,862 from 1 July 2026, compare the annual estimate rather than assuming.

 Do smart meters get cheaper fixed tariffs?